 Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
 Uses strategy incorrectly or with parts missing.
-Engages students in previawing activities that require students to access prior knowledge as it relates to the new content, but less than the majority of students are displaying the desired effect in student evidence and its students are displaying the desired effect in student evidence at the tearonomy level of the critical content.
+Engages students in previewing activities that require students to access prior knowledge as it relates to the new content, but less than the majority of students are displaying the desired effect in student evidence at the texnomy level of the critical content.
 Engages students in previewing activities that require students to access prior knowledge as it relates to the new content.
 The desired effect is displayed in the majority of student evidence at the taxonomy lavel of the critical content.
 As a result of monitoring all students, the teacher intentionally plans and integrates multiple strategies or behaviors associated with this element; or the teacher adapts strategies to meet the specific neads of students to ensure the desired effect is evident in all students.